adobe/rules_gitops/README.md

 ]
 ```

-As a result of the setup above the `create_gitops_prs` tool will open up to 2 potential deployment pull requests per release branch.
+The result of the setup above the `create_gitops_prs` tool will open up to 2 potential deployment pull requests per release branch.
 Assuming release branch name is `release/team-20200101`:
 * from `deploy/monitoring-stage-20200101` to `master` including manifests for `stage-grafana` and `stage-prometheus`
 * from `deploy/monitoring-prod-20200101` to `master` including manifests for `prod-grafana` and `prod-prometheus`